Interesting facts about bees

-Honey is the only food that we humans eat that is produced by an insect.
+Honey is the only food that humans eat that is produced by an insect.

 Containing enzymes, water, minerals and vitamins, honey contains all the substances needed to sustain life.

 Beekeepers only remove the honey that the bees do not need.
-This can however be as much as 45kg from just one hive.
+This can be as much as 45kg from just one hive!

 The flavour of honey is created by the type of flowers (nectar) that the bees use to make it.

-Bees have been found to be producing blue and green honey in France, thought to be as a result of them feeding on the brightly coloured sugar waste of a M&Ms factory.
+Bees have been found to be producing blue and green honey in France, thought to be as a result of them feeding on the brightly coloured sugar waste of an M&Ms factory.